MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/customentry-element-for-customentries-for-controls-for-view-format.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "CustomEntry Element for CustomEntries for Controls for View (Format) | Microsoft Docs" ms.date: "09/13/2016"
+title: CustomEntry Element for CustomEntries for Controls for View (Format)
+description: CustomEntry Element for CustomEntries for Controls for View (Format)
 ---
 # CustomEntry Element for CustomEntries for Controls for View (Format)